Sprimag

 In other cases, personal data will not be passed on to third parties.

-Cookies are mostly accepted according to the basic browser settings.
-The browser settings can be set in such a way that cookies are either not accepted on the devices used, or that a special message is sent before a new cookie is created.
-Please note, however, that disabling cookies may prevent you from making the best possible use of all of the website's features.
+Cookies are largely accepted according to the basic settings of the browsers used.
+However, the browser settings can also be configured so that cookies are either not accepted on the devices used or that a special message is displayed before a new cookie is created.
+However, it should be noted that deactivating cookies may mean that not all functions of the website can be used in the best possible way.

-The use of cookies serves to make the use of the operator's website more convenient.
-For example, session cookies can be used to track whether the visitor has already visited individual pages on the website.
+The use of these cookies serves to make the use of the operator's website convenient and secure.
+For example, session cookies can be used to track which settings the visitor has made via the cookie banner or which language settings have been made.
 After leaving the website, these session cookies are automatically deleted.

 6.1 Google Analytics